AnimalGenomicsETH/Lectures/2025_Cesky_pangenome_workshop/slides.md

 ### Caveat emptor {.plain .noframenumbering}

-There are not any pangenome "curriculums". \
+There are not any pangenome "curriculums".
 This will be a taster to help apply pangenomics to your own research.

 . . .

 This also focuses on "**sequence graph**" pangenomics, there are many other types out there!
+\vfill

 . . .

 Get involved and discuss any questions or ideas of your own!